 ng the country and recording in several prestigious studios.
 Most notably Sonic Ranch Studio in El Paso, Texas and Rockfield Studio in Monmouth, the studio where ‘Bohemian Rhapsody‘ was captured.
 After a successful debut EP, the band were nominated for ‘Best British Newcomer’ at the 2011 Kerrang!
 Awards.
 The band embarked on 2 headline UK tours with several sold out shows, including a home town sell out at the Birmingham O2 Academy 2 to 600 people.
 They also supported several big American bands such as Sugarcult, Theory Of A Deadman and Kill Hannah.

 The next band Mikey was to be a part of were punk/rock/ska outfit ‘UK Feds‘.
 Again lining up as lead guitarist, he was with the band for 2 years.
 It was an extremely busy two years with several big UK tours, festival appearances and recording sessions.
 The band released their self-recorded debut EP ‘Living In Anger’ in 2015 and went on tour with several big names such as The Ruts, The Selecter and Adam Ant.
 The nationwide tour with Adam Ant in 2016 included a sold out show at London’s O2 Academy Brixton to 5,000 people.
 That summer the band were also invited to play the main stage at Beautiful Days festival to over 20,000 people, and the BBC Introducing stage at Wychwood Festival.
 UK Feds final show before going on an indefinite hiatus was in December 2016, again supporting Adam Ant at a sold out Camden Roundhouse to 3,000 people.

 Since then, Mikey has continued to carve out a career as a self employed, professional musician.
-Playing live all over the country upwards of 20 times a month, with hundreds of happy clients and audience members always thrilled by his performances.
+Playing live upwards of 20 times a month, with hundreds of happy clients and audience members up and down the country.